my-true-lover/my-true-lover.github.io-src/data/Post/post3.md

+---
-Title: Elections and Repetitive History
+title: Elections and Repetitive History
+authors:
-Authors: Kristin
+  - Kristin
-Date: 2016-08-15
+datetime: 2016-08-15
-Category: musings
+category: musings
+tags:
+  - politics
-Tags: politics, history
+  - history
-Slug: helen-keller
+slug: helen-keller
-Gallery: Elections and Repetitive History
+album: post3
+---

 Sometimes it's weird to be a stay at home mom.
 In college, it was my job to think about problems and brainstorm solutions.
 Now it's my job to love, protect,